blasilli/blasilli.github.io/index.md

 ---
 layout: default
 ---
 I am an Assistant Professor (RTD-A) in Computer Engineering at [Sapienza Università di Roma](https://www.uniroma1.it){:target="_blank"}, and member of [A.W.A.RE](http://aware.diag.uniroma1.it){:target="_blank"} research group.
-My main research interests include Visual Analytics and InfoVis applied to the eXpainable Artificial Intelligence (XAI) methods, to the Cybersecurity domain, and Medical domain.
+My research interests include Visual Analytics and InfoVis, mainly applied to the eXpainable Artificial Intelligence (XAI) methods, to the Cybersecurity domain, and Medical domain.

 <hr>
 ## Publications